About Us

 Tampa Bay 28 National Edward Murrow award

-The piece, titled “Student with autism faces 30 years in prison for attack on teacher’s aide,” was produced investigative reporter Kylie McGivern and photographer Randy Wright.
+The piece, titled “Student with autism faces 30 years in prison for attack on teacher’s aide,” was produced by investigative reporter Kylie McGivern and photographer Randy Wright.
 The piece also won the Regional Murrow Award a couple of months ago.

 The investigation began after a brutal attack on a paraprofessional by a student that was caught on video inside a Flagler County high school, which ignited a debate over what punishment a student with special needs should receive for the attack.